 What Is the Difference between Cash and Accrual Accounting?

 Most businesses should use accrual-basis accounting.
 It's more accurate, and if you manage inventory, it's the method the IRS requires you to use.
 With cash-basis accounting, you won't record financial transactions until money leaves or enters your bank account.
-And if you use accrual-basis accounting, you'll record transactions as soon as you send an invoice or receive a bill, not when the money changes (virtual) hands.
+With use accrual-basis accounting, you'll record transactions as soon as you send an invoice or receive a bill, not when the money changes (virtual) hands.
 Learn the pros and cons of each bookkeeping method below and decide which one is right for you.

 Cash-basis accounting is the simplest and easiest of the two accounting methods.
 With this method, you record financial transactions when cash enters or exits your account.
 You don't record any income from a project until a customer pays you.
 Similarly, you don't record a deduction for a bill until a creditor accepts your payment.
+For example:

-For example, if your building's utility payment is due on the last day of the month, you won't record the expense until the money leaves your account, which might happen the next month depending on bank processing times.
+- If your building's utility payment is due on the last day of the month, you won't record the expense until the money leaves your account, which might happen the next month depending on bank processing times.

-Cash basis pros and cons
+Cash vs. accrual pros and cons

 The cash method of accounting seems pretty logical until you consider that many business owners do all the work for a project months before getting paid.
 For example, if you pay for a project's expenses in July but don't record any income until October, July seems super unprofitable while October seems wildly successful—and that's not an accurate view of your business's long-term financial health and stability.

-And while cash-basis accounting can give you a quick, up-front look at how much cash you have on hand at any given moment, it doesn't account for bills you've accrued but haven't yet paid.
+And while cash-basis accounting can give you a quick upfront look at how much cash you have on hand at any given moment, it doesn't account for bills you've accrued but haven't yet paid.

 One perk?
 Since you don't record income until you physically receive it, tax time can be a little less stressful—you'll only pay income tax on money you already have for the tax year.

 If accrual-basis accounting doesn't measure how much cash is physically in your bank account, how is it more accurate than the cash method?
 Because instead of hyper-focusing on the exact time a transaction occurred, it focuses on what you earned and what you owed in a given period.

 But since the accrual method doesn't keep strict tabs on your cash flow, that particular task is up to you.
 After all, if you have more accounts receivable than invoices paid, you could end up spending money you don't actually have.

-The accrual method can also make your taxes a little wonky.
+One potential downside: The accrual method can also make your taxes a little wonky.
 For instance, if you send out an invoice in December but don't get paid until the next January, you'll pay income taxes for the tax year before you actually receive the money.
 Of course, we're talking about taxes here, so go straight to the source—that'd be the IRS—for a better explanation of how the accounting method you choose can impact your tax season.

 Whichever way you choose, the accounting method you use will govern your books for a good long while—so make sure you choose wisely.